carpentries-incubator/workflows-nextflow/episodes/14-nfcore.md

 # Running pipelines with test data

-The test config profile `test` is a bit of a special case.
+The nf-core config profile `test` is a bit of a special case.
 Whereas all other config profiles tell Nextflow how to run on different computational systems, the test profile configures each nf-core pipeline to run without any other command line flags.
 It specifies URLs for test data and all required parameters.
 Because of this, you can test any nf-core pipeline with the following command:

 ~~~
 $ nextflow run nf-core/<pipeline_name> -profile test